I had promised my family that I would go back home for Christmas for 2019.

 Where is Carriacou Grenada in the Caribbean?

+I bet some of you are wondering where Carriacou, Grenada, is.
+That was one of the first thoughts I had.
 Carriacou is the largest island in the Grenadian Grenadines and sits around 30km North of the main island of Grenada.

-It has a population of around 8,000 and is fairly small at around 30km square.
+It has a population of around 8,000 and is relatively small at around 30km square.
+Carriacou is a hotspot for cruisers and divers, and tourists come all year round because of the nice weather.

-The island does have all the essentials that you need, however, it is quite a remote place where 95% of everything you need comes in by boat.
+The island does have all the essentials; however, it is quite a remote place, and 95% of everything you need comes in by boat.
+This took a little bit of getting used to.
+As many of you know, I love food & wine.

 Boat Sitting Duties

-She did not have all the space in the world to run around so it was my job to keep her well entertained with a plethora of cat wands, toys, treats and her favourite food – fresh seared tuna.
+She did not have all the space in the world to run around, so my job was to keep her well entertained with many cat wands, toys, treats, and her favorite food—fresh seared tuna.
+I also had to change her litter box every day, and I would be her bunk buddy at night.

 Other Boast Sitting Duties

-My other main duty was to keep the catamaran safe, floating and tidy.
+My other main duty was to keep the catamaran safe, floating, and tidy.

-For me, this meant my duties would not be as full-on as they would be if they were not dry docking and overhauling the boat upon return.
+This meant my duties would not be as full-on as they would be if they were not dry docking and overhauling the boat upon return.

-It was kind of like jays morning radio show – I had a blast!
+It was kind of like Jay’s morning radio show – I had a blast!

 Did the Cat Like Living on a Boat?